What To Do If Your Diesel Fuel Gels

 Will Gelled Diesel Thaw?

-Gelled diesel fuel can thaw if the engine’s temperature returns to normal.
-However, thawing your engine may not be an option if it breaks down on the road or you lack a heated space to store your vehicle.
+It is possible for diesel fuel to thaw if the engine’s temperature gets back to normal.
+However, if your engine breaks down on the road or you don’t have a heated place to store your vehicle, thawing your engine may not be an option.
 Emergency fuel additives can help thaw gelled fuel inside the fuel tank.

-Emergency additives are available if you skip prevention and fuel gelling occurs or remains a possibility.
+Emergency additives are available if you skip prevention and the fuel gels or gelling remains a possibility.
 Hot Shot’s Secret offers Diesel Winter Rescue to help you solve gelling and icing issues.

 Diesel Winter Rescue is a formulated product that thaws frozen filters and reliquifies gelled diesel to restore the engine’s fuel flow.
-This high-quality product restores full operational capabilities to an engine.
+This high-quality product restores an engine’s full operational capabilities.
 Products such as Diesel Winter Rescue are a helpful option to carry in your vehicle during the winter months in case complications arise.

 Prepare Your Diesel for Winter With Hot Shot’s Secret’s Diesel Winter Anti-Gel